placrosse/kodo/docs/source/including_kodo_in_your_application.rst

 * https://github.com/steinwurf/fifi/releases

 We get a list of available versions.
-At the time of writing this would be version ``9.1.0``.
+At the time of writing, this would be version ``9.1.0``.
 These version numbers are available as ``git tags`` if you choose to manually checkout the git repositories.